Straits Cable Replacement Project

 In April 2018, ATC’s transmission lines were damaged when an anchor severed two of the cables and severely damaged a third.
 The three undamaged cables were reconfigured to form a single transmission line, allowing ATC to restore an electrical connection between the U.P. and lower Michigan.
 More information about the incident can be found at: atcllc.com/straitscables/.

-With only one operating circuit currently in service across the Straits, there are risks to electric system reliability and maintenance in the region when other transmission lines are out of service – either planned or unplanned.
+With only one operating circuit in service across the Straits, there are risks to electric system reliability and maintenance in the region when other transmission lines are out of service – either planned or unplanned.
 Two new underwater transmission lines are needed to maintain adequate electric reliability and operating flexibility.
-Permits will be required from the United States Army Corps of Engineers, Michigan’s Department of Environment, Great Lakes and Energy, and other local entities.
+Permits were required from the United States Army Corps of Engineers, Michigan’s Department of Environment, Great Lakes and Energy, and other local entities.

-|Certified in MISO’s 2018 Transmission Expansion Plan:
+|Project certified in MISO’s 2018 Transmission Expansion Plan:

 Which agency authorized ATC to move ahead with this project?

 Following the 2018 incident that significantly damaged our submarine cables, ATC worked with the Midcontinent Independent System Operator to determine an appropriate solution for maintaining electric reliability in the Upper Peninsula.
 In its December 2018 Transmission Expansion Planning Report, MISO recommended the replacement of the two electric circuits in the Straits as soon as practical to ensure the continued reliable service to the Upper Peninsula.
 ATC has implemented a recovery plan that was authorized by MISO and we worked with the Michigan governor’s office along with other regulatory agencies to proceed with plans and permitting for this repair project.

 How was ATC able to maintain an operable electric circuit following the 2018 cable damage?